Student Work Submission Requirements:

 - Feedback files will include exemplars and ways to support student learning at home.

 - 2 Teacher-parent Conferences – November and May

 - Teacher-parent conferences will be held within a window of ideally one week and will focus on whether students are meeting expectations in curricular areas at the point of progress.

-- Teachers will send home a mid-year report in January which informs parents of whether students are meeting or not meeting expectations in all curricular areas at the point of progress.
-This report includes which core competencies have been demonstrated and reflected upon to date.
+- Teachers will send home a mid-year report in January which informs parents of whether students are meeting or not meeting expectations at the point of progress in the curricular areas, based on work samples submitted.

-- A formal summative report will be sent home in June, indicating levels of performance (beginning, developing, applying and extending) in relation to the learning standards set out in each curricular area.
-The report will include a comment describing students’ development and reflection of core competencies throughout the year.
+- A formal summative report will be sent home in June Summative report will indicate levels of performance in relation to the learning standards set out in each curricular area.

 In addition to the points of progress, teachers also provide regular feedback to students and parents specific to student work submissions.